Divine Madness (novel): Plot

-In the Ark, James befriends Rathbone "Rat" Regan, son of Survivors founder Joel Regan, who is immune to the cult's brainwashing techniques.
-Rat introduces James to Susie Regan, who Lauren discovers is embezzling from the Survivors' investments to bankroll Help Earth; Rat also reveals that Susie is having an affair with Help Earth operative Brian Evans, who is running a Help Earth laboratory near the Ark.
-The Australian military prepares to storm the Ark, and James and Lauren attempt to retrieve Susie's data before the assault.
+In the Ark, James befriends Rathbone "Rat" Regan, the cynical son of Survivors founder Joel Regan who sees through the cult's brainwashing techniques.
+Rat introduces James to Joel's wife Susie, who Lauren discovers is embezzling from the Survivors to bankroll Help Earth; Rat also reveals that Susie is having an affair with Brian "Bungle" Evans, a Help Earth operative whom James had previously encountered.
+With Help Earth's attack imminent, the Australian military prepares to storm the Ark, and James and Lauren attempt to retrieve Susie's data before the assault.
 They are followed by Rat and are forced to reveal CHERUB's existence to him.
-They enter Regan's quarters to find that Susie has killed him and fled the Ark, and the Ark is put into lockdown before the trio can escape.
+They enter Joel's quarters to find that Susie has killed him, destroyed her data and fled the Ark, and the Ark is put into lockdown before the trio can escape.
 The raid begins, but the military are forced to fall back after one of their helicopters is shot down by the Survivors.
 James, Lauren and Rat are caught trying to escape and locked in a room with several young children.
 When the order comes for the Survivors to fall back into the Ark's fortified church, Rat suggests escaping through a sewage tank.
 Lauren refuses to leave without taking the children with them, and the group manages to escape the Ark before it is destroyed when explosives laid by the Survivors are accidentally detonated.

-Meanwhile, Barry reveals that the facility to be attacked is not in Australia as originally assumed, but instead in Indonesia.
-With no other backup coming and no way of warning mission control, Dana incapacitates Barry and Nina while their boat sails across the Arafura Sea, but is too late to stop Eve leaving in their dinghy in an attempt to complete the attack herself; Eve ultimately drowns at sea.
+Meanwhile, with no backup coming and no way of warning mission control, Dana incapacitates Barry and Nina herself while their boat sails across the Arafura Sea, but is too late to stop Eve leaving in their dinghy in an attempt to complete the attack herself; Eve ultimately drowns at sea.
 Susie and Brian are apprehended before they can leave Australia.